rsysadmin-com/ps_test_lab/README.md

 Finally, you will need to update the DB connection info in `app/config/parameters.php`; use the `update_parameters.sh` script for that if you don't want to do it manually.

-And you are now all set and should have a local working copy of your production website.
+And you are now all set and should have a local working copy of your prod website.

 ## Helper scripts